 Van’s offers the chance to see for yourself…

-You can usually arrange a demo ride at major fly-ins like Sun N Fun or Oshkosh, but the logistics of large airshows mean that ride schedules are subject to delays or even cancellation for reasons beyond Van’s control.
+You can sometimes pre-arrange a demo ride at major fly-ins like Oshkosh, but the logistics of large airshows mean that rides re limited in number, and schedules are subject to delays or even cancellation for reasons beyond Van’s control.
 The best way to experience flight in an RV is to visit Van’s factory.
 Here we can fly on a more relaxed schedule, answer all your questions and generally show you around.
 A factory tour to accompany your demo flight is a great way to get an even more complete picture of the RV world.

-On any normal business day, assuming the weather is decent and the airplane is available, you can take a demo ride in the RV model of your choice.
+On any normal business day, assuming the weather is decent and the airplane is available (you can call ahead to check of course, and if you plan to travel from out of town for this purpose we especially recommend doing so), you can take a demo ride in the RV model of your choice.
 See the details below to determine if you meet the criteria for a demo ride.
-There are times of the year that many of the aircraft are away at fly-ins, so it’s best to schedule a visit to Van’s taking those sorts of events into account.
-See our schedule of events to see where we will be, and when.
+There are certain times of the year that many of the aircraft are away at fly-ins, and all of our aircraft are scheduled at times for transition training and maintenance periods, so it’s best to schedule a visit to Van’s so we can help make sure your visit has the best chance of success in the demo aircraft that best applies to your needs and desires.
+You can check our schedule of events to see a partial list of where we will be, and when.

 A demonstration flight is designed to be an introduction to a new airplane, not a complete demonstration of all its capabilities.
 After a short pre-flight briefing, the company pilot makes the take off and usually hands over the controls on climb out.
 The prospective builder/pilot is encouraged to do some gentle maneuvering while he or she learns the control feel – this is usually where the well known “RV grin” starts to show around the edges.
 Conversation is easy using the noise-cancelling Zulu headsets provided by our friends just down the road at Lightspeed Aviation.
 Upon reaching a safe altitude, the company pilot will demonstrate the speed range of the airplane, maneuvering at speeds from cruise to just above the stall using varying amounts of control input to demonstrate that ‘RV feel.’
 Note that aerobatics are not part of our demonstration flights.
 The prospective customer gets a chance for a little more stick time and maneuvering on the way back to the airport.
 Somewhere near final approach, the company pilot will re-assume control and demonstrate the proper approach procedure and a landing like thistle down on a satin sheet.